 Patients treated in Charlotte have access to the full spectrum of Veritas Collaborative care.
 The company’s multidisciplinary team understands that it is imperative to treat eating disorder illnesses close to the age of onset – around 12 years of age – at the highest level of care and achieve stabilization before transitioning to outpatient care.

-Individuals interested in receiving treatment can contact Veritas Collaborative’s Clinical Intake Team at (919) 908-9740 or email@example.com.
+Individuals interested in receiving treatment can contact Veritas Collaborative’s Center Intake Team at (919) 908-9740 or firstname.lastname@example.org.

 About Veritas Collaborative